Kate Brown de VejarShe/her/hersPartner

-- Lead counsel representing a US telehealth group in its US150+ million ICC arbitration agaisnt its Indian subsidiary, seated in chicago with Indian alw applicable.
+- Lead counsel representing a US telehealth group in its US150+ million ICC arbitration against its Indian subsidiary, seated in Chicago with Indian law applicable.

 - Represented a US energy giant in a US$70 million, English language, New York law ICC arbitration claim arising out of a combined cycle power plant in Mexico.
 The parties reached an amicable settlement in September 2022.

 - Leads the team representing the same US energy giant in a US$30 million, Spanish language, Mexican law LCIA arbitration claim against the principal contractor in a dispute arising out of the electromechanical works on a hydroelectric project in Mexico.

 - Lead counsel representing an energy sector client in an English-language US$100 million ICC arbitration arising out of a methanol plant project.
 The arbitration, seated in New York, with New York law and Delaware law applicable, ended in April 2021 with a favorable settlement for our client.

 - Secured a total victory for a retail sector client in a Spanish-language, Mexico City-seated ICC arbitration arising out of a long-term contract for the supply of hydroelectricity governed by Mexican law.

 - Lead counsel representing two investors in connection with their BIT claim against an Asian State arising out of investments in the renewable energy sector.